magdic/mailgun-php/README.md

 Mailgun and PHP
 =======

-Test send email withount mail host from any local machine via Mailgun API and PHP
+Test send email withount mail host from any local machine via Mailgun API and PHP.